quantnetwork/blockchain-developer-exercises-foundations/Exercise1.md

 When looking into our scripts that connects to Overledger, you may notice that connections to Overledger use the OAuth2 protocol, meaning your interactions with Overledger are mediated by an access token.

-Run the script (make sure to replace MY_PASSWORD by the password you used to encrypt *.env*):
+To see an example of these tokens, run the following script (make sure to replace MY_PASSWORD by the password you used to encrypt *.env*):

 ```
 node examples/configuration/configure-sdk.js password=MY_PASSWORD